24.2. Performing a VNC Installation

 inst.vncpassword=option.
 It should not be a real or root password you use on any system.

 Figure 24.2.
-Adding VNC Boot Options on AMD64 and Intel 64 Systems
+Adding VNC Boot Options on AMD, Intel, and ARM Systems

 - Press Enter to start the installation.
 The system initializes the installation program and starts the necessary services.
 When the system is ready, you get a message on the screen similar to the following: